oracle-quickstart/oci-quickstart/partners/Marketplace and Quick Start.md

 2. Convert the trial to a paid account
 3. Request increases to service limits.
 For instance, you might want to request access to GPU instances

 With all that done, it's probably time for technical onboarding.
 We suggest arranging a joint call to walk through that process and work together on publishing.
+If you already have a Quick Start, the process will be very lightweight.